Noise Levels in Corn Hill, Rochester, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,576 Corn Hill residents, or 84.4%, live above that level.
 By land area, 82.6% of Corn Hill is above 55 dBA.

 Average noise levels for Corn Hill residents, grouped by direction from the center of Corn Hill.
-Central Corn Hill carries the highest population-weighted average; Western Corn Hill carries the lowest.
-Just 0% of residents in Western Corn Hill live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Corn Hill.
+The highest population-weighted average is in central Corn Hill; the lowest is in southwestern Corn Hill, where just 46% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Corn Hill